 Black History Month: Honoring Lincoln University as a pioneer in education

 In October of 1853, the Presbytery of New Castle approved Dicky’s plan to establish an institution called Ashmun Institute, for the scientific, classical and theological education of colored male youth.
-Then on April 4, 1866, the institution was re-named Lincoln University, in honor of President Abraham Lincoln.
+Then, on April 4, 1866, the institution was re-named Lincoln University, in honor of President Abraham Lincoln.
 Dickey’s plan was to expand the college into a large university, and he wanted to enroll students of different ethnicities and backgrounds.

-(Albert Einstein at Lincoln University)
+Albert Einstein at Lincoln University

-During the university’s first 100 years, Lincoln graduated 20% of the African-American physicians and more than 10% of African-American attorneys in the United States.
-Some notable alumni include: Thurgood Marshall, the first African-American U.S Supreme Court Justice; Langston Hughes, world-renowned poet; Robert N.C Nix Sr, the first African-American elected to Congress from Pennsylvania; Phillip Banks III, the first African-American Chief of Department of the NYC Police department; and Nnamdi Azikiwe, the first President of Nigeria.
+During the university’s first 100 years, it graduated 20% of the United States’ African American physicians and more than 10% of America’s African American attorneys.
+Some notable alums include Thurgood Marshall, the first African American U.S. Supreme Court Justice; Langston Hughes, world-renowned poet; Robert N.C.
+Nix Sr., the first African American elected to Congress from Pennsylvania; Phillip Banks III, the first African American Chief of Department of the NYC Police Department; and Nnamdi Azikiwe, the first President of Nigeria.

 Lincoln University has been viewed as a staple in the African American community for more than 160 years, primarily because it was the first degree-granting university to provide postsecondary education to African Americans.
 Nelson Mandela is quoted as saying, “Education is the most powerful weapon which you can use to change the world.”
 Access to education is a crucial part of this process.
 We recognize Lincoln University as a pioneer in education because it equipped African Americans to change the world by providing access to higher education.

 In this ongoing series, we’re taking a deep dive into various areas of City Year Philadelphia’s (CYP’s) work with students....Read more about City Year 101: Math Interventions and Tutoring